A statistical physics framework for optimal learning: Results

-We are interested in determining the optimal batch size schedule, that we take as our control variable $u(\alpha)=B(\alpha)\in\mathbb{N}$.
-Specifically, we assume that we have access to a total budget of samples $B_{\rm tot}=\bar B \alpha_F N$, where $\bar B$ is the average batch size available at each training time.
-We incorporate this constraint into the cost functional in Eq.~\eqref{eq:functional_generalization} and solve the resulting optimization problem using CasADi.
-Figure~\ref{fig:DAE_batch_augm}a shows the optimal batch size schedules varying the final noise level $\Delta_F$.
-In all cases, the optimal schedule features a progressive increase in batch size throughout training, with only a moderate dependence on $\Delta_F$.
+We study the optimal batch size schedule $B(\alpha)\in\mathbb{N}$ at fixed sample budget $B_{\rm tot}=\bar B \alpha_F N$, where $\bar B$ is the average batch size available at each training time.
+As shown in Figure~\ref{fig:DAEschedule}e, the optimal schedule features a progressive increase in batch size throughout training, with only a moderate dependence on $\Delta_F$.
 This corresponds to averaging the loss over a growing number of noise realizations, effectively reducing gradient variance and acting as a form of annealing that stabilizes learning in the later phases.
-This strategy leads to an MSE improvement of up to approximately $10\%$ compared to the constant schedule preserving the total sample budget ($B(\alpha)=\bar B$), as depicted in Figure~\ref{fig:DAE_batch_augm}b.
+This strategy leads to an MSE improvement of up to $10\%$ compared to the constant schedule preserving the total sample budget ($B(\alpha)=\bar B$), as depicted in Figure~\ref{fig:DAEschedule}f.
 The inset shows that the final MSE gap is non-monotonic in $\Delta$, with the highest improvement achieved at intermediate noise values.

-We now demonstrate the applicability of our framework to real-world data by focusing on the MNIST dataset, which consists of labeled \(28 \times 28\) grayscale images of handwritten digits from $0$ to $9$.
+We next demonstrate the applicability of our framework to real-world data by focusing on the MNIST dataset, which consists of labeled \(28 \times 28\) grayscale images of handwritten digits from $0$ to $9$.
 For simplicity, we restrict our analysis to the digits $0$ and $1$.
-To apply our framework, we numerically estimate the mean vectors ${\bm \mu}_{1,1}$ and ${\bm \mu}_{1,2}$, corresponding to the digit classes $0$ and $1$, respectively, as well as the standard deviations $\sigma_{1,1}$ and $\sigma_{1,2}$.
-For additional details and initial conditions, see Appendix \ref{appendix:supp_figs}.
-While our method could be extended to include the full covariance matrices, this would result in more involved dynamical equations \cite{cui2023high,refinetti2021classifying}, which we leave for future work.

-Considering learning trajectories with $\alpha_F = 1$, we use our theoretical framework to identify the optimal noise schedule $\Delta$ for different values of the testing noise $\Delta_F$.
-The resulting schedules are shown in Fig.~\ref{fig:mnist_dae}, and all exhibit a characteristic pattern: an initial increase in noise followed by a gradual decrease toward the end of the training trajectory.
+We numerically estimate the mean vectors ${\bm \mu}_{1,1}$ and ${\bm \mu}_{1,2}$, corresponding to the digit classes $0$ and $1$, respectively, as well as the standard deviations $\sigma_{1,1}$ and $\sigma_{1,2}$.
+Considering learning trajectories with $\alpha_F = 1$, we identify the optimal noise schedule $\Delta$ for different values of the testing noise $\Delta_F$.
+The results are shown in Fig.~\ref{fig:mnist_dae}, and all exhibit a characteristic pattern: an initial increase in noise followed by a gradual decrease toward the end of the training trajectory.
 As expected, higher values of the testing noise $\Delta_F$ lead to overall higher noise levels throughout the schedule.